 Actions to be taken

-Define the most appropriate values for the coordination arc in Ka-band, taking into account the studies performed during the previous WRC study cycle in AI 7 and including the consideration of alternative ways to achieve coordination efficiencies in Ka-band.

 Define the most appropriate values for the C/I ratio criterion when applying both RR No. 9.41 and RR No. 11.32A, taking into account the studies performed during the previous WRC study cycle in AI 7 and the input contribution PTB(2014)012.

 Investigate the most appropriate values for the pfd levels to be used under No. 11.32A taking into account the studies performed during the previous WRC study cycle in AI 7 and the input contribution PTB(2014)012.